mapbox/mapbox-plugins-android/plugins/traffic/README.md

 ## Getting Started

 To use a plugin you include it in your `build.gradle` file.
-For example, to add the traffic plugin to your app include the following:

 ```
 // In the root build.gradle file